The Complete Guide to Writing an ATS-Optimized Resume in 2026

 - Weak: "Managed social media accounts for the company"

-- Strong: "Grew company Instagram from 2,400 to 18,000 followers in 6 months through a data-driven content strategy, increasing website referral traffic by 340%"
+- Strong: "Grew company Instagram from 2,400 to 18,000 followers in 6 months through a data-driven content strategy, increasing website referral traffic from social campaigns"

 - Weak: "Responsible for customer support tickets"